RyotaMitaraiWeb/Flashcards-Service/README.md

 If the deck does not exist or is marked as deleted, an ``HttpFormattedException``-based JSON with status code 404 will be returned.

+### Deleting a deck
+To delete a deck, send a DELETE request to ``/decks/{id}`` and attach the creator's JWT to the ``Authorization header``.
+The server will respond with 204 for a successful delete or an ``HttpFormattedException``-based JSON and status code of 401, 403, or 404, depending on the type of error.

 ## Custom validators
 ### ``UniqueUsername``
 This validator checks if the username is already taken by another user.